moysklad/api-remap-1.2-doc-in/source/includes/_general.md

 A collection of fields can only work in the context of a single entity.
 Additional fields and their values can be passed in the **attributes** collection in the request body for both creating and updating an entity.
 As an indication, for additional fields you need to use the **meta** field.
-In the passed array of objects, you can specify not all the extras. fields - only the specified ones will be initialized/updated.
+In the passed array of objects, you can specify not all the extras.
+The specified fields will be initialized or updated.

 #### Additional fields of file type